shimanshu16/Gharaana/README.md

 # Gharaana

-# Gharaana – On-Demand Home Services Platform
+# On-Demand Home Services Platform

 **Gharaana** is a full-stack, on-demand home services platform designed to connect users with trusted service providers for daily needs.
 The platform ensures a secure, smooth, and visually engaging experience, catering to users' comfort and convenience.
 Link : https://www.buddygharaana.online/lander